MicrosoftDocs/well-architected/well-architected/reliability/handle-transient-faults.md

+---
+title: Recommendations for handling transient faults
+description: Learn about recommendations for handling transient faults in your cloud applications.
+author: claytonsiemens77
+ms.author: csiemens
+ms.date: 11/15/2023
+ms.topic: conceptual
+ms.custom:
+  - guide
+---

 # Recommendations for handling transient faults

-## Applies to: RE 06
+**Applies to: RE 06**

 This guide describes the recommendations for handling transient faults in your cloud applications.
 All applications that communicate with remote services and resources must be sensitive to transient faults.
 This is especially true for applications that run in the cloud, where, because of the nature of the environment and connectivity over the internet, this type of fault is likely to be encountered more often.
 Transient faults include the momentary loss of network connectivity to components and services, the temporary unavailability of a service, and timeouts that occur when a service is busy.
 These faults are often self-correcting, so, if the action is repeated after a suitable delay, it's likely to succeed.

 This article provides general guidance for transient fault handling.
-For information about handling transient faults when you\'re using Azure services, see [Retry guidance for Azure services](./retry-service-specific.md).
+For information about handling transient faults when you're using Azure services, see [Retry guidance for Azure services](/azure/architecture/best-practices/retry-service-specific).

 ## Key design strategies

 Transient faults can occur in any environment, on any platform or operating system, and in any kind of application.
 For solutions that run on local on-premises infrastructure, the performance and availability of the application and its components are typically maintained via expensive and often underused hardware redundancy, and components and resources are located close to each other.
-This approach makes failure less likely, but transient faults can still occur, as can outages caused by unforeseen events like external power supply or network issues, or other disaster scenarios.
+This approach makes failure less likely, but transient faults can still occur, as can outages caused by unforeseen events like external power supply or network issues, or by disaster scenarios.

 Cloud hosting, including private cloud systems, can offer higher overall availability by using shared resources, redundancy, automatic failover, and dynamic resource allocation across many commodity compute nodes.
 However, because of the nature of cloud environments, transient faults are more likely to occur.
 There are several reasons for this: